 - the required surveillance or recertification audit not performed at the prescribed frequency.

 While under suspension, the certified client’s certificate is temporarily invalid.
 During this time the client cannot promote the certification.
 Additionally, KSQA will also make it known through the KSQA website that the certificate status is “suspended”.

 Suspension can last up to a maximum of six months.
 The client must resolve the issues or the suspension will result in the withdrawal or reduction of the scope.

 Clients must notify their customers of their reduced or withdrawn certification.
-KSQA will remove the certified company from it list of certified companies.
-The client may appeal any actions through the appeal process.
+KSQA will remove the certified company from its list of certified companies.
+The client may appeal to any actions through the appeal process.

-KSQA follows a procedure to resolve disputes / appeals with their clients or third parties regarding it actions and decisions around the certification system.
+KSQA follows a procedure to resolve disputes/appeals with their clients or third parties regarding it actions and decisions around the certification system.
 KSQA takes every reasonable effort to resolve all appeals and disputes related to its activities.
-KSQA is responsible for all decisions at all levels of the handling of appeals.
+We are responsible for all decisions at all levels of the handling of appeals.

 Personnel involved in the appeal process are not part of the audit or certification decisions.